raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Operation TLV, because it is simply a response to a previous request message, and the message ID in the header is sufficient to identify the request in question.
-Or it may contain a single corresponding response Operation TLV, with the same SSOP-TYPE as in the request message.
+Or it may contain a single corresponding response Operation TLV, with the same SIGNALING-TYPE as in the request message.
 The specification for each Session Signaling operation type determines whether a response for that operation type is required to carry the Operation TLV.